vercel/next.js/packages/next/README.md

  `<Link>` component has two main props:

 * `href`: the path inside `pages` directory + query string.
-* `as`: the path that will be renderer on browser URL bar.
+* `as`: the path that will be rendered in the browser URL bar.

 Example: